GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/pubsub-topic/README.md

     # check the output of your chart
     helm template . --set iamPolicyMember.iamMember=user:name@example.com

-    # Do a dryrun on your chart and address issues if there are any
+    # do a dryrun on your chart and address issues if there are any
     helm install . --dry-run --set iamPolicyMember.iamMember=user:name@example.com --generate-name

     # install your chart
     helm install . --set iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```

-1. _Optionaly_, you can customize optional values by explictly setting them when installing the solution:
+1. _Optionaly_, you can set the name of the PubSub topic (defaults to `allowed-topic`) and the role to grant (defaults to `roles/pubsub.editor`, full list of roles [here](https://cloud.google.com/iam/docs/understanding-roles#pub-sub-roles)) by explictly setting them when installing the solution:

     ```bash
     # install your chart with a difirent name of the PubSub topic
     helm install . --set PubSubTopic.name=your-topic,iamPolicyMember.iamMember=user:name@example.com --generate-name